-Council's current Development Contribution Policy can be found on our website at 2018-2028 Development and Financial Contributions Policy
+Council's current Development Contribution Policy can be found on our website at www.tasman.govt.nz

 A revised Policy will be adopted in conjunction with Council's Long Term Plan and will come into effect on 1 July 2021.
 The Policy sets out the development contributions payable by developers, how and when they are to be calculated and paid, and a summary of the methodology and rationale used in calculating the level of contributions.
 The key purpose of the Policy is to ensure that growth, and the cost of infrastructure to meet that growth, is funded by those who cause the need for and the benefit from the new or additional infrastructure, or infrastructure of increased capacity.
 Development contributions are not currently used to fund parks, reserves or community facilities in Tasman District.